Tõnu Trubetsky

 Tõnu Trubetsky or Tõnu Troubetzkoy (born April 24, 1963), also known as Mycroft Trubecki, Tony Blackplait etc., is a writer, impresario, glam rock/punk rock musician, film and music video director, and individualist anarchist.

 Political activity

 Trubetsky is a former member of the Estonian Greens.
 He stood as a candidate in the Estonian parliamentary election in 2007 and the European Parliament election in 2009.
-On August 5, 2010, Trubetsky announced he had left the Greens for the Centre Party.
+On June 14, 2019, Tõnu Trubetsky, together with like-minded individuals, founded the Livonian Royalist Party (Līvõmō Rojālistõd Partij).
+The founding congress took place at Sagnitz Castle.